 This is the latest installment in a series of posts introducing readers to student employees who make important contributions to the work of Spencer Research Library.
-Today’s profile features Conservation Services student assistant Sarah Jane Dahms, who answered a few questions about the projects she works on at Spencer.
+Today’s profile features Public Services student assistant Kaitlynn McIntosh, who answered a few questions about her work at Spencer.

 What are you studying, and what do you hope to do in your future career?
-Has your work in at SRL changed how you look at your studies or your future career plans in any way?
+Has your work at Spencer changed how you look at your studies or your future career plans in any way?

 I am studying art history in hopes of working in a museum setting.
 Since starting at Spencer I have opened up to more possible careers after graduating.
 I have my mind on the possibility of working in a library as a curator like some of the staff here at Spencer.
 I am intrigued by a lot of the work that they do, mainly that they are able to work with professors who hold class sessions here.
 Working at a library or museum on a college campus has never crossed my mind but by working here that new possibility has opened up to me.
 I love working with the public and I would love to continue that into my future career plans.

 What piece of advice would you offer other students thinking about working at Spencer Research Library?

 If you are wanting to work at Spencer I would say apply.
 There are other positions for student employees that aren’t just in Public Services.
 This includes University Archives and Conservation Services.
 It is a very fun environment and is a great job to have as a student because they are very flexible with your class schedule and are very willing to help you with anything at all.